-Aerospace Engineers: Design, develop, and test aircraft, missiles, and space vehicles, and oversee production.
+Aerospace Engineers: Design, develop, and test aircraft, missiles, and space vehicles and oversee their production.
 They often specialize in one kind of vehicle, such as passenger planes, helicopters, or rockets.
-In some cases, they also work with earthbound vehicles, such as deep-diving vessels that research the oceans and high-speed trains that float above their tracks.
-Aerospace engineering includes aeronautical engineering (limited to aircraft) and astronautical engineering (limited to spacecraft).
+In some cases, they also work with earthbound vehicles, such as deep- diving vessels that are used to do research in the oceans and high-speed trains that float above their tracks.
+Aerospace engineering includes aeronautical engineering, which is limited to aircraft, and astronautical engineering, which is limited to spacecraft.

 Anesthesiologists: Physicians who focus on surgical patients and pain relief.
-They administer anesthetics, which are medicines to prevent patients from feeling pain and sensations; closely monitor patients' vital signs during surgery and adjust drugs accordingly; monitor patients through the first recovery stages after an operation; and administer appropriate medications during recovery.
-In addition to helping patients through surgery, they may also help treat patients with conditions causing chronic pain.
-Many specialize in specific problems, such as respiratory or neurological illnesses.
+They administer anesthetics, which are medicines to prevent patients from feeling pain and sensations; closely monitor patients' vital signs during surgery and adjust anesthetics accordingly; monitor patients through the first recovery stages after an operation; and administer appropriate medications during recovery.
+In addition to helping patients through surgery, anesthesiologists may also help treat patients with conditions causing chronic pain.
+Many specialize in specific types of problems, such as respiratory or neurological illness.
 More than ninety percent of the anesthetics used in health care are administered by or under the direct supervision of an anesthesiologist.

-Appraisers: They appraise real property to determine its value for purchase, sale, investment, mortgage, or loan purposes.
+Appraisers: Appraise real property to determine its value for purchase, sales, investment, mortgage, or loan purposes.

 Athletic Trainers: Help athletes recover from or avoid injury.
-They evaluate, advise, and treat athletes and help them maintain peak physical fitness.
+They evaluate, advice, and treat athletes and help them maintain peak physical fitness.

-Audiologists: Help people with hearing, balance, and related ear problems.
-These problems may result from trauma at birth, viral infections, genetic disorders, exposure to loud noise, certain medications, or aging.
-Audiologists measure patients' ability to hear and distinguish between sounds.
+Audiologists: Help people who have hearing, balance, and related ear problems.
+These problems may be a result of trauma at birth, viral infections, genetic disorders, exposure to loud noise, certain medications, or aging.
+Using various types of testing equipment, audiologists measure patients' ability to hear and distinguish between sounds.
 In addition, they use computers to evaluate and diagnose balance disorders.
-Audiologists analyze these test data along with educational, psychological, and other medical patient data to diagnose and determine a course of treatment.
+Audiologists analyze these test data along with educational, psychological, and other medical patient data to make a diagnosis and determine a course of treatment.